 Since becoming a Christian in 1991, there were a few Halloween nights when I went out street evangelizing.
 Another time I attempted to give out tracts instead of candy to kids who showed up at my door.
 I quickly realized this wasn’t an effective way to reach children for Jesus.
 I remember trick-or-treating as a kid and would have been disappointed if an adult offered me a tract without any candy.

-Sharing the gospel with trick-or-treaters is a way of doing “door-to-door evangelism” without leaving your own house.
-Ask the Lord what He may have to do this Saturday night.
+Sharing the gospel with trick-or-treaters is a way of doing door-to-door evangelism without leaving your own house.
+Ask the Lord what He may want you to do this Saturday night.